psamim/svn-ftp/README.md

 -----------

 * Windows and OS X: I have not tested this script on Windows and OS X. Thanks for helping me out fixing bugs on these platforms.
-* git-ftp as deployment tool: git-ftp was not designed as centralized deployment tool.
-While running git-ftp, you have to take care, no one pushes or touches this repo (e.g. no commits, no checkouts, no file modifications)!

 Contributions
 -------------